opendcs/opendcs/docs/source/legacy-routesched-guide.rst

    The Secrets Properties providers are a recent addition.
 It is possible that not all DataSource username/password retrievals have been adapted to the new system.
 Please informs us if the usage is missing on any DataSources you are using.

-   Additinoally not all properties support environment expansion at all; if you feel a given property anywhere should please inform us.
+   Additionally not all properties support environment expansion at all; if you feel a given property anywhere should please inform us.

    If you have implemented a custom DataSource we recommend updating your code to use the feature as soon as practical.